tokenika/tokenika.github.io/web/web.md

 EOS token distribution is quite unique in many respects:

 * When designing the EOS distribution system, the primary goal was ensuring as fair and wide of a distribution as possible.
-For more details explaining the logic behind it, please refer to [this post](https://steemit.com/eos/@eosio/draft-eos-token-sale-smart-contract).
+For more details explaining the rationale behind it, please refer to [this post](https://steemit.com/eos/@eosio/draft-eos-token-sale-smart-contract).

 * As the EOS blockchain is not live yet, what is being distributed are ERC20-based tokens on the Ethereum platform, which will be mapped 1:1 to proper EOS tokens once the system is launched.
 * What it means is that you need to trust the company which runs the distribution ([BlockOne]((http://block.one/))) to fulfill their promise.
 They have very strong motivation to do so, as it is well explained [here](https://steemit.com/eos/@cob/shedding-some-light-on-the-eos-token-purchase-agreement).
 * The distribution started in June 2017 and will last on a daily basis over a period of approximately one year, till June 2018.
 This coincides with the system going live.

-For more details regarding the distribution please refer to [the official website](https://eos.io/) and [this excellent guide](https://steemit.com/eos/@trogdor/the-eos-ico-for-dummies).
+For more details regarding the distribution and purchasing the EOS tokens on the primary market, please refer to [the official website](https://eos.io/instructions) and [this introductory post](https://steemit.com/eos/@trogdor/the-eos-ico-for-dummies).
+If in doubt you might want to use [this walk-through](https://steemit.com/eos/@ash/full-walkthrough-how-to-join-eos-ico), or if you're an advanced user refer to [this guide](https://steemit.com/eos/@sandwich/contributing-to-eos-token-sale-with-myetherwallet-and-contract-inner-workings).

 ---